JoshuaVandaele/SuperISOUpdater/README.md

 _NOTE: Be cautious when modifying the configuration file, as incorrect changes may cause the script to malfunction._

+By default, the script uses the `config.toml` file located in the same directory as the Ventoy drive.

 You can specify a custom configuration file using the `-c` or `--config-file` argument when running the script:

 ```sh